leenathomas01/Research-index/README.md

 **Self-Sustaining Post-Silicon System** ⚪
 Integration of ZPRE-10 (power), Plan D 2.0 (compute), ZPRE-11 (memory). *Architecture complete, pending documentation*

+**doctrine-of-externalization** 🟡
+A governance doctrine for AI systems based on explicit oversight.
+Externalizes trust and uncertainty into auditable, adversarial, and constrainable layers.

 ---

 _This is a personal research index.
 Links available on request._